shay-te/core-lib/docs/index.md

     python -m unittest discover

-- <b>python -m unittest:</b> This invokes Python's built-in [unittest](https://docs.python.org/3/library/unittest.html#module-unittest){:target="_blank"} module as a script.
+- **python -m unittest**: This invokes Python's built-in [unittest](https://docs.python.org/3/library/unittest.html#module-unittest){:target="_blank"} module as a script.
-- <b>discover:</b> This is a command provided by the unittest module for automatically discovering and running tests.
+- **discover**: This is a command provided by the unittest module for automatically discovering and running tests.
 When you run [discover](https://docs.python.org/3/library/unittest.html#test-discovery){:target="_blank"}, Python searches for all test modules (files starting with test_ or ending with _test.py) within the current directory and its subdirectories, loads them, and runs all test cases they contain.

 ## Example